w3core/react-meet-up/README.md

     1. Installing Babel into project
     2. Configuring of .babelrc file

-5. ESLint installation and configuration
+5. ESLint - The pluggable linting utility for JavaScript and JSX
+    1. Installing of VSCode ESLint extension (by Dirk Baeumer)
+    2. Installing of ESLint extension into the project

 6. ES6.
 Most useful syntax sugar.
     1. Constants